install packages

 Spell checking of textual data consists of the following steps:

-package checks if words occur in a given dictionary with the (default) dictionary being “en_US”.
-However each function can be used in another language by setting a custom dictionary in the dict
+The hunspell package checks if words occur in a given dictionary with the (default) dictionary being “en_US”.
+However each function can be used in another language by setting a custom dictionary in the dict parameter.

 Preparation and session set up